 Who it’s best for

-If you want a free product that'll store your strong passwords and comes with some additional features, then Roboform is right for you.
-Roboform's free version has all the basics, like autofill, a password generator, .
+If you want a free product that'll store your passwords and come with additional features, then RoboForm is right for you.
+RoboForm's free version has all the basics, like autofill, a password generator,

-On top of that, Roboform Premium only costs $1.59/mo and it comes with access on all devices, expanded password sharing abilities, and more.
-If you need a password manager, chances are Roboform will be within your budget.
+On top of that, RoboForm Premium only costs $2.66/mo (billed annually) and comes with access on all devices, expanded password sharing abilities, and more.

 What we liked

-We found Roboform to be user-friendly and clean upon first impression.
-During the setup process, Roboform walked us through how to import passwords from other password managers or a CSV file.
+We found RoboForm to be user-friendly and clean from the first impression.
+During the setup process, RoboForm walked us through importing passwords from other password managers or a CSV file.

-Roboform Free comes with basic password manager features plus dark web monitoring, two-factor authentication, and cloud backup.
-Roboform Premium comes with extras like complete emergency access, complete password sharing, plus 24/7 priority support.
-All plans are protected with AES-256 encryption, meaning your data will be receiving military-grade protection.
+RoboForm Free has basic password manager features, dark web monitoring, two-factor authentication, and cloud backup.
+RoboForm Premium has extras like complete emergency access, password sharing, and 24/7 priority support.
+All plans are protected with AES-256 encryption, meaning your data will receive military-grade protection.

-We also feel secure about using Roboform because it's never been hacked or breached.
-It also underwent a third-party audit of its data security and password storage procedures in May 2023, and Roboform was quick to fix any issues that were addressed in the audit.
+We also feel secure about using RoboForm because it's never been hacked or breached.
+It also underwent a third-party audit of its data security and password storage procedures in May 2023, and Roboform was quick to fix any issues addressed in the audit.

 What we didn’t like

 Depending on your password manager needs, Roboform Free can be limiting.
-For instance, you'll only be able to receive emergency access to accounts and for password sharing you'll only be able to send one-off items.
+For instance, you can only set up emergency access with another RoboForm account, and for password sharing, you'll only be able to send one-off items.
 You also won’t get priority support without a paid subscription.

-Even with Roboform Premium, you won’t get any next-level features like travel mode, dark web monitoring, or a VPN for Mac.
+Even with RoboForm Premium, you won’t get any next-level features like travel mode, dark web monitoring, or a VPN.

 1Password: Best for families focused on privacy